 Is Japan expensive?

 Japan can be expensive, but it’s possible to travel on a budget.
 Consider staying in guesthouses or hostels, eating at local restaurants or trying street food, and using public transportation instead of taxis.
 Additionally, many attractions and museums offer free or discounted admission on certain days of the week or month.
-(See Also: Best Cities To Visit In Wisconsin)
+(See Also: Best Cities To Visit In Feb)

 What are some essential items to pack for a trip to Japan?